Ideas, Accommodations, Modifications, and Strategies for your IEP

 - task strip with preferred activity at the end

-Testing and Assignments-SDIs and accommodations
+Testing and Assignments-Accommodations

-- monthly, weekly or bi-weekly phone or in person conferences with parents (progress monitoring)
+- monthly, weekly, or bi-weekly phone or in-person conferences with parents (progress monitoring)

 - homework assignments chunked down by the teacher to define each task